 Director/choreographer and librettist John de los Santos has been called a “brilliant combination of literary insight and choreographic creativity.”
 He has staged a range of productions that include opera, musicals, plays, concert, and ballet.
 His productions include the world premiere of The Astronaut Love Show at the Kraine Theater (NYC), The Roseand the Knife, Otello, and Le Comte Ory (called “a perfect fusion” by The New York Times) for LoftOpera (NYC), La Cage Aux Folles for Skylight Music Theatre, La Fille du Regiment for Arizona Opera, South Pacific for Ashlawn Opera, María de Buenos Aires for San Diego Opera and Lexington Philharmonic, and Green Sneakers for the Southside Theatre at San Francisco’s historic Fort Mason Center.
 He choreographed the world premiere of Jake Heggie and Terrence McNally’s Great Scott, directed by Jack O’Brien, for the Dallas Opera.
 His choreography has also been seen at the Washington National, Florida Grand, Philadelphia, Des Moines Metro, Utah Festival, and Austin Lyric Opera Companies.

-John's first opera libretto with composer Clint Borzoni, When Adonis Calls, was selected for inclusion in Fort Worth Opera's Frontiers showcase, and then performed in concert by operamission in NYC.
-John's new collaboration with Borzoni, The Copper Queen, won the top prize Arizona Opera's commission program, Arizona SPARK.
-He was then commissioned by Washington National Opera's American Opera Initiative to create a new original work with composer Christopher Weiss.
-The resulting piece, Service Provider, premiered at The Kennedy Center in 2015, and has since been performed by Urban Arias and Opera Memphis.
+John’s first opera libretto with composer Clint Borzoni, When Adonis Calls, was selected for inclusion in Fort Worth Opera’s Frontiers showcase, performed in concert by operamission in NYC, and had its world premiere at Asheville Lyric Opera in 2018.
+John’s new collaboration with Borzoni, The Copper Queen, won the top prize Arizona Opera’s commission program, Arizona SPARK.
+He was then commissioned by Washington National Opera’s American Opera Initiative to create a new original work with composer Christopher Weiss.
+The resulting piece, Service Provider, premiered at The Kennedy Center in 2015, and has since been performed by Urban Arias, Opera Memphis, and Hawaii Opera Theater.

 From 2003 to 2010, he served as resident choreographer for the Fort Worth Opera, creating dances for Rigoletto, Salome, La Traviata, Amahl and the Night Visitors, and the world premieres of Frau Margot and Before Night Falls.
 John made his directing debut there with Carmen, followed by The Mikado and The Pearl Fishers.
 In 2010 he made his choreographic debut for the Dallas Opera with Don Giovanni.
 John has served on the directing faculty of the Seagle Music Colony in Schroon Lake, NY, where his productions have included Anything Goes, Crazy for You, The Medium, The Fantasticks, The Mikado, LaBoheme, Guys & Dolls, Brigadoon and L’Italiana in Algeri.
 John has also coached young artists with the Washington National, Arizona, Fort Worth, and Des Moines Metro Opera Companies.